arktosk/shoper-vue-boilerplate/README.md

 * `WEBDAV_HOSTNAME` - shop URL address without 'http://' and ending slashes
 * `WEBDAV_PORT` - (optional) use 443 otherwise WebDAV will not work
 * `WEBDAV_USER` - find in Shoper Template advanced settings
-* `WEBDAV_PASS` - find in Shoper Template advanced settings
+* `WEBDAV_PASSWORD` - find in Shoper Template advanced settings

 You can obtain them in Shoper admin panel in Template Advanced Settings page, after clicking "See more" in "For advanced" section.
 With Shoper WebDAV servers use port `443`.

-When WebDAV **credentials didn't specified**, the deploy won't work.
+When WebDAV **credentials have not been specified**, the deploy won't work.

 ## Project structure

-Prepare folders similat to bellowed structure.
-You should manualy replace `[template]` by PROJECT_NAME variable from `.env` file.
+All source files are placed in 'src' directory.
+Remember that if you changed the PROJECT_NAME variable in `.env` file, then you should always change directories marked as `[template]` to the same name as environment variable.
+Otherwise, remove PROJECT_NAME from `.env` and keep `template` in directory names.

 * `boxes` - smarty template files for template modules
 * `images`